-The Queen remains the head of British state, the highest representative of the United Kingdom on the national and international stage.
+The monarch remains the head of British state, the highest representative of the United Kingdom on the national and international stage.
 The head of the British government, however, is the Prime Minister.
 One serves as a symbol of the country and the other serves as the chief executive of the government.

-As the Royal Family has shed most of its political powers, Queen Elizabeth, her husband and her children have emphasized their roles in various charitable organizations—the Queen is the titular “patron” of over 600 charities, although this role consists mostly of drawing attention to the causes.
-Her presence during some of the great crises in recent British history, including the COVID-19 pandemic, has drawn praise.
+As the Royal Family has shed most of its political powers, Queen Elizabeth and her children instead emphasized their roles in various charitable organizations—the Queen was the titular “patron” of over 600 charities, although this role consists mostly of drawing attention to the causes.
+Her presence during some of the great crises in recent British history, including the COVID-19 pandemic, drew praise.

-As Britain's global empire crumbled in the wake of World War II, a number of its formal colonies declared independence but chose enter the Commonwealth of Nations, of which the Queen remains the figurehead.
-Citizens of Australia, Canada and many island nations across the world consider themselves subjects of Queen Elizabeth, who famously toured 13 of these “Commonwealth realms” in 1953.
-Elizabeth appears on the currency of many of these nations (though is expected to change to feature King Charles III) and her visits are usually a cause for celebration, but her duties there, as in her home country, are entirely ceremonial.
+As Britain's global empire crumbled in the wake of World War II, a number of its formal colonies declared independence but chose enter the Commonwealth of Nations, of which Queen Elizabeth remained the figurehead.
+Citizens of Australia, Canada and many island nations across the world considered themselves subjects of Queen Elizabeth, who famously toured 13 of these “Commonwealth realms” in 1953.
+Elizabeth appears on the currency of many of these nations (though is expected to change to feature King Charles III) and her visits were usually a cause for celebration, but her duties there, as in her home country, were entirely ceremonial.